charlieIT/NMAP.jl/README.md

 # NMAP.jl
 A Julia interface to [nmap](https://nmap.org/) that allows scan and output manipulation

+NMAP.jl is still under active development, changes are likely to occur until the first stable release

 ## What is nmap
 **Nmap**, short for *Network Mapper*, is a [free and open source](https://nmap.org/npsl/) utility for network discovery and security auditing.